Mechina: Students

-Training in mechinot is based on values of Zionism, democracy, pluralism and tolerance.
+Training in mechinot is based on values of Zionism, democracy, pluralism, and tolerance.
 In most cases, tuition is largely provided with state funding and scholarships.

 Alumni

-Almost 90% of Mechina graduates hold high posts in the IDF, according to the Mechina Law, which was adopted by the Knesset in 2008.
+Almost 90% of mechina graduates hold high posts in the IDF, according to the Mechina Law, which was adopted by the Knesset in 2008.
 This is often work in combat and special units that directly deal with hostilities.

-25% of officer graduates and 10% of graduates of the prestigious pilots course at the Israeli Air Force Flight Academy are previous Mechina graduates.
-Commanders of battalions and divisions give preference to graduates of mechinas, as the year of training, personal development and volunteering prepares them to become mature leaders who are ready to take responsibility, lead by example, and solve difficult situations that demand a high morale and serious experience with human dilemmas.
+25% of officer graduates and 10% of graduates of the pilot course at the Israeli Air Force Flight Academy are previous mechina graduates.
+Commanders of battalions and divisions give preference to graduates of mechinot, as the year of training, personal development, and volunteering prepares them to become mature leaders who are ready to take responsibility, lead by example, and solve difficult situations that demand a high morale and serious experience with human dilemmas.

 Pre-army mechinot

 There are four types of pre-army mechinot: